 - Bring a medium pot of water to a simmer over medium-low heat.

-- Combine the egg yolks and sugar in a heat-resistant bowl and whisk, using a hand-held electric hand mixer, until foamy.
+- Combine the egg yolks and sweetener in a heat-resistant bowl and whisk, using a hand-held electric hand mixer, until foamy.

 - Set the bowl over the simmering water, without letting the bottom touch the water, and continue to whisk constantly.